 90 BOLT FROM THE BLUE - This is Ed Robertson's favorite from season 4.
 Beau is mistaken for a horse thief, and we know what they did with horse thieves in those days.
 The title derives from prospector Ebenezer Bolt.
 Beau spends a good bit of time with a noose around his neck awaiting the "hanging judge," who rides along singing "The Hanging Tree."
 They must wait until midnight, however, because the law says a man cannot be hung on Sunday.

 91 KIZ is Kathleen Crowley.
 She plays poker, smokes cigars and hires cousin Beau to protect her.
 Kiz's cousin wants her institutionalized so she can get her money.
 Kiz is a firebug, and a fire saves her life.
 She and Beau have sex, although it is only hinted at.
 She promotes a prize fight, betting on Gentleman Joe.
 Fire!
 Kiz gets her hat and dashes off, returning ecstatic and disheveled!
 She beats Beau at poker and orders him to report to her in the morning.
 Kiz may be a feminist, but she fears for her life.
-One of Beau's best episodes!

 92 DODGE CITY OR BUST - Bart learns a weird card game called "Jack and the Beanstalk." in which fives and one-eyed jacks are wild.
 He rescues Diana, then has to get her to Dodge City so she can send a telegram.
 Bart is fined for gambling on Sunday as humor morphs into comedy.
 The Maverick legacy is seen in movies like Cat Ballou and Butch Cassidy and the Sundance Kid.

 93 THE BOLD FENIAN MEN - The Fenians were real.
 They were a revolutionary band of Irishmen trying to win Ireland's independence from England by taking over a small part of Canada.
 Beau is forced to infiltrate them.
 They were finally sent back to Ireland.
 The Colonel toasts Bart: "To the bravest man I've ever met."
 Beau says he has gambled with every nationality in the world.
 Sharon Hugueny is Diedre.
 She was the Indian girl in The Devil's Necklace.
-I have never been a fan of Irish music.
+I am not a fan of Irish music.

 94 DESTINATION DEVIL'S FLAT aired on Christmas of 1960.
 By then, Maverick was starting to wear thin.
 James Garner was gone, and the plots, all of which revolved around money, were becoming noticeably similar.
 Still, Maverick was the best show on television.
-Jack Kelly and Roger Moore carried the series through its final two seasons.
+Jack Kelly and Roger Moore carried the series through its final 2 seasons.
 When Wells Fargo offers a reward for Clay Corey, Bart is interested.
 He is hungry and gets a meal at the mission, where he hooks up with a dealer he knew in San Francisco.
 It was always the personalities of the brothers that intrigued, not the plots.

 95 A STATE OF SIEGE - Bart saves Don Felipe's life and is invited to his hacienda but shows up at a bad time.
 Felipe is trying to reclaim land once owned by his family but now belonging to the United States.
 Of course, the U.S. won the Mexican War in 1848 under president James K. Polk.
 Felipe is under siege and when he tells Maverick to leave, Bart says, "All I wanted was a good night's sleep."
 When Maverick was on television, there were no problems with Mexico.
 With the influx of millions illegal aliens, such is not the case now.

 96 FAMILY PRIDE - It starts with Beau riding a stagecoach through New Mexico.
 Always moving!
 A fellow passenger tricks him regarding time zones.
 It is amazing how all these shows center around money.
 Beau is taken by con artists a second time, one of whom is sexy Anita Sands, the witch of Hound Dog.
 She and Beau make eyes, and she drinks water from his hands.
 It turns out that her grandmother was a Maverick, and she and Beau are kissing cousins!
 All the Mavericks had a way with the ladies.
 Beau whistles the Maverick theme while straightening his tie.
-Pappyism: "A Maverick outwitted is still worth two ordinary men."
+Pappyism: "A Maverick outwitted is still worth 2 ordinary men."

 97 THE CACTUS SWITCH - Beau is taking a lady to New Orleans and drops by to collect $1000 from Bart.
 Fay Spain is contemplating suicide, and the ever-present Edgar Buchanan threatens Bart.
 This has one of those inscrutable plots.
 I could not figure out how the episode got its name.
-The Mavericks were gregarious to a fault, living out of hotels and spending their time in casinos, saloons, banks and jails.
+The Mavericks were gregarious to a fault, living out of hotels and spending their time in casinos, saloons, banks & jails.
 White guys dress up as Indians, something that would be called "racist" today.
-The final two seasons foreshadow the silly comedies of the 1960s.
+The final 2 seasons foreshadow the silly comedies of the 1960s.

 98 DUTCHMAN'S GOLD is based on a song by Walter Brennan.
 Beau, his partner Charlotte and a "prospector" known as the Dutchman search for gold at Superstition Mountain.
 The gold has a curse on it and when Beau wins his nuggets playing poker, the Dutchman warns him not to touch them.
 The Dutchman is killed by Apaches, and the cursed bandit dies from poison water.